snowmate/snowmate-bitbucket-runner/README.md

 This is a Bash script for running Snowmate's tests in Bitbucket Pipeline.

 ## Add Snowmate's tests execution step in the pipeline
-Add the Snowmate test run step in your project's `bitbucket-pipelines.yml` file:
+Add Snowmate's run step in your project's `bitbucket-pipelines.yml` file:

 ```yml
 image: python:3.10